ademagic/ademagic.github.io/_posts/2015-01-01-new-year-new-website.md

 ---
 layout: post
 title: New Year, New Website
+synopsis: The state of my website on Jan 1, 2015.
+And my New Year's Resolution – At least 52 updates in 52 weeks?
+Can it be done??
+Yes.
 ---

 Before I go on, happy 2015!
 Hope the new year brings you all the good stuff, and that you figure out what to do with it.